 Corine land cover 2006 is the latest update of the CLC database as part of the European Commission programme to COoRdinate INformation on the Environment (Corine) started in the early 1990s.
 It provides consistent information on land cover and its changes during the period 2000-2006 across Europe.
 The CLC2006 database covers 38 countries.

 The share of green (vegetated) and blue (water) areas within cities (2006) can influence the urban heat island effect.
 Also, population density is associated with increasing this effect of cities and exacerbate the effects of heat waves.

 Increased flooding is likely to be one of the most serious effects from climate change in Europe over coming decades.
 Some of the conditions which may contribute to urban flooding are highlighted in an Eye on Earth map from the European Environment Agency (EEA).

 The map shows an overview of protected sites in Europe, including Natura 2000 sites and nationally designated areas (CDDA).
 Natura 2000 is the key instrument to protect biodiversity in the European Union.
 It is an ecological network of protected areas, set up to ensure the survival of Europe's most valuable species and habitats.
-Nationally designated areas (CDDA) is a European inventory of protected areas designated by the national authorities.
+Nationally designated areas is a European inventory of protected areas designated by the national authorities.
 Zoom into the map to visualise the national areas.